lbwright22ci/mow-and-more/README.md

 Two icons were sourced for the site specifically: one for the favicon and navigation bar (gardener with a spade) and one as a section break to add interest (lawnmower).

-All photos were converted to .wepb files and optimized to less than 200kB for web-viewing with the aim to optimise site performance.
+All photos were converted to .webp files and optimized to less than 200kB for web-viewing with the aim to optimise site performance.

 #### Favicon
 * Gardener and spade outline from [Icon Scout](https://iconscout.com/icons/gardener) designed by [Rank Sol](https://iconscout.com/contributors/promotion-king).
 The outline changed to website dark green (#264D32) for consistent branding.